 - 88% of online consumers are less likely to return to a site after a bad experience.
 (SWEOR)

-- 80% of customers say the experience businesses provide is just as important as its products and services.
+- 80% of customers say the experience businesses provide is just as important as their products and services.
 (Salesforce)

 - Customers who had the best past experiences spend 140% more than those who had the poorest past experiences.
 (Harvard Business Review)